Equivalence checking for weak bi-Kleene algebra: Preliminaries

 To represent an execution of a program with concurrency, we need to relax this model to allow a partial order on events.
 For instance, a concurrent program may execute an event of type $\ltr{a}$ before forking into two threads that execute events of type $\ltr{b}$ and $\ltr{c}$ respectively, after which the threads join to perform an event of type $\ltr{a}$.
 Note now, in this execution, there is no ordering of the events labelled by $\ltr{b}$ and $\ltr{c}$ --- they are \emph{concurrent}.

-The model most commonly found in the literature to account for such executions was proposed independently by Pratt~\cite{pratt-1982} and Grabowski~\cite{grabowski-1981}.
-Its definition requires some patience, as the indirection between \emph{events} and their \emph{names}, which is given implicitly in words by \emph{positions} and their \emph{symbols} is slightly tricky to generalize.
+The model most commonly found in the literature to account for such executions was proposed independently by Winkowski~\cite{winkowski-1977} and Pratt~\cite{pratt-1982}, and studied extensively by Winkowski~\cite{winkowski-1979} and Grabowski~\cite{grabowski-1981}; we adopt Pratt's terminology.
+Defining the model requires some patience, as the indirection between \emph{events} and their \emph{names}, which is given implicitly in words by \emph{positions} and their \emph{symbols} is slightly tricky to generalize.

 \begin{defi} A \emph{labelled partially ordered set} (\emph{labelled poset}) is a tuple $\lp{u} = \angl{S_\lp{u}, \leq_\lp{u}, \lambda_\lp{u}}$ consisting of a \emph{carrier} set $S_\lp{u}$, a partial order $\leq_\lp{u}$ on $S_\lp{u}$ and a \emph{labelling} function $\lambda_\lp{u}: S_\lp{u} \to \Sigma$. \end{defi}